 How much are you able to grab the space on print media or how much your prospective client list has grown?
 These and various other factors are there on which you can base your judgment as to whether the PR agency is doing good for you.

-2- Best media to reach your target audience be?
+2- Are they experts in the suitable media to reach your target audience?

 Your PR agency must know what media reaches your target audience in the most effective way.
 This is irrespective of the fact that it is old media or new media.

 Whatever be it, online promotions or print media you need to be very clear and precise in making your PR firm aware of what newspapers, magazines, websites, etc reach your target audience the best.

 3- Find out who worked on campaigns in your industry: